COVID-19 update: State Library is gradually reopening. Before you visit, please read what spaces are open.

-Children's art is powerful.
-It gives voice to children's knowledge and experience of their world.
+Through art, children give voice to their knowledge and experience of their world.
 To have your voice heard is a human right.

-In 1986, Dr Barbara Piscitelli AM founded the Children's Art Archive when she began using art to talk with children about their worlds, their futures and their rights.
+In 1986, Dr Piscitelli founded the Children's Art Archive when she began using art to talk with children about their worlds, their futures and their rights.

 — Convention on the Rights of the Child